reedws/IT3049C/content/coursework/assignments/1.online-portfolio/index.md

 ## Instructions

-This is a **2-parts** lab; In the [first one](part1), you'll brush up on Creating a Web Page, and learn to use git to manage your code.
-You will also end this part by learning to deploy and host your webpage using GitHub Pages ~(17 pt)~.
-In [Part 2](part2.md), you will demonstrate your ability to work on GitHub repository as a collaborator, you will learn to fork a repository, create a branch and submit a pull request to merge your code.
+In this lab, you'll brush up on Creating a Web Page and learn to use git to manage your code.
+You will also end this lab by learning to deploy and host your webpage using GitHub Pages ~(17 pt)~.

 Accept the GitHub Classroom assignment on Canvas to create a repository for you with some starter files.
-Note unlike the previous lab, a GitHub Repository will be create for you.
+Note unlike the previous lab, a GitHub Repository will be created for you.

 Don't forget to check the [finalize page](finalize) for instructions on submitting your assignment,